St. John's Cemetery

-Today the cemetery is visited by tourists, as a place of research for historians and by school students fulfilling local cemetery studies for the school curriculum.
-Past Times Tours conducts tours of the cemetery for coach groups, schools, walking groups and individuals by appointment.
-There is a regular tour of the cemetery for St Patrick's day every year (closest weekend to 17 March).
+Today the cemetery is visited by many tourists, as a place of research for historians and by school students fulfilling local cemetery studies for the school curriculum.
+Past Times Tours conducts tours of the cemetery for coach groups, schools, walking groups and individuals by day as well as regular night tours on the second Friday of each month.
 For further information and bookings contact email@example.com.

 View Larger Map